 When it comes to business research, becomes an important part of marketing management that analyses consumer behaviour, target audiences, competition, price policy, promotional plans and much more.

 - Financial Management

 It also plays an essential role in budgeting, financial planning, cost allocation, capital raising, tackling fluctuations with international currency as well as taking finance-related decisions.

 - Production Management

-Production Management also includes business research as it helps in product development, planning out for a newer one, finalising the right technologies for the production, and so on.
+Production Management also includes business research as it helps in product development, planning out for a newer one, finalizing the right technologies for production, and so on.

 - Materials Management